Our trusted home insurance brandsView All

 If you're a private or council tenant you'll be asked whether the property is furnished or unfurnished - essentially, whether all or most of the furniture in the property belongs to the landlord (furnished) or the tenant(s).

-Our easy-to-use forms will ask for basic information about you, the property you are seeking contents insurance for, and details of any other occupants of the residence.
+Our easy-to-use forms will ask for basic information about you, the property you're seeking contents cover for, and details of any other occupants of the residence.